 The total average daily rate for the year 2012 was 1.6% more than the year 2011 mainly due to increases in ADR in nearly all the quarters of the year 2012 except for the fourth quarter.
 Increases in the ADR were 5.8%, 2.8%, and 1.4% respectively for the first to the third quarter except for the fourth quarter of 2012 which experienced a decrease of 1.7%.
-In the first quarter of 2012 the ADR was US\$251.73 which was the highest ADR in the year 2012.
-All the ADR's recorded in the year 2012 were the highest ADRs ever recorded by the CBS since 1996 for their respective quarters except for the fourth quarter which the highest ADR was recorded in the fourth quarter of the previous year.
+In the first quarter of 2012 the ADR was US\$251.73 which was the highest ADR in the year 2012 were the highest ADRs ever recorded by the CBS since 1996 for their respective quarters except for the fourth quarter secept for the highest ADR was recorded in the year 2012 were the highest ADRs ever recorded by the CBS since 1996 for their respective quarters except for the fourth quarter which the highest ADR was recorded in the year.